Human Rights Watch accuses Russian forces of 'apparent war crimes' in Ukraine | Law-Order

 Human Rights Watch accuses Russian forces of 'apparent war crimes' in Ukraine

-The Russian defense ministry in Moscow did not immediately reply to a request for comment when asked on Sunday about the bodies found in Bucha and the HRW statement.
-The Kremlin says its "special military operation" aims to degrade the Ukrainian armed forces and is targeting military installations and not carrying out strikes on civilians.
+The ministry did not immediately respond to the specific allegations in the HRW statement.
+The Kremlin says its "special military operation" aims to degrade the Ukrainian armed forces and is targeting military installations, not civilians.

-"Soldiers were also implicated in looting civilian property, including food, clothing, and firewood.
-Those who carried out these abuses are responsible for war crimes," the report said.
 Reuters was not immediately able to verify the HRW evidence.
+HRW said that, on March 4, Russian forces in Bucha had "rounded up five men and summarily executed one of them".

-Reuters journalists visited Bucha on Saturday, after being given access by Ukrainian forces who recaptured the area and saw bodies wearing no military uniforms scattered in the streets.
-HRW said on March 4 Russian forces in Bucha, "rounded up five men and summarily executed one of them."
+Reuters journalists visited Bucha on Saturday and Sunday, after being given access by Ukrainian forces who recaptured the area, and saw bodies wearing no military uniforms scattered in the streets.
+On Sunday, Bucha's mayor, Anatoliy Fedoruk, showed a Reuters team two corpses with white cloth tied around their arms, which the mayor said residents had been forced to wear during the month that Russian forces occupied the city.

 Northeast of Kyiv in the Chernihiv region, the report said, Russian forces in Staryi Bykiv rounded up at least six men on Feb.
 27, later executing them.
 It cited the mother of one of the men, who said she was nearby when her son was captured and who later saw the bodies of all six men.
 HRW said all parties to the armed conflict in Ukraine were obligated to abide by international law and the laws of war.